The Best Divorce Lawyers in Gilbert AZ

 If the court does not find that each of these requirements has been met, the court cannot take jurisdiction over the matter and the divorce cannot be granted.

 Divorce proceedings are understandably emotional and painful for the parties and their children involved so you will need the best divorce lawyer to fight for you.
 If you find yourself going through this difficult transition in life, you need to understand your legal rights and make sure you receive everything you are entitled to receive.
-Jensen Family Law in Gilbert has more than a decade of experience handling family law and divorce matters in Arizona.
+Jensen Family Law in Gilbert has more than 20 years of experience handling family law and divorce matters in Arizona.
 We will fight for your rights with the passion and compassion you deserve.